How to Keep Your Family Safe from Carbon Monoxide Poisoning This Winter

 How to Prevent CO Poisoning

 Every homeowner should have several battery-operated CO alarms in their home.
 The CDC recommends placing a detector near every area where you sleep so that it can wake you up in case of an emergency.
-A top-rated option we prefer is First Alert's CO710 Carbon Monoxide Alarm, $45.26, Walmart.
-Replace the batteries as needed (it will beep when it needs new ones) and replace the entire device every five years.
+Check the devices regularly and always replace the batteries immediately when they begin to run low (the device will beep when it needs new ones).
+The experts at Kidde recommend replacing every alarm at a minimum of 7-10 years.
+If you can't remember the date you installed the detector, check the manufacturing date, which is usually located on the back of the alarm, and do the math to determine when it needs to be replaced.

 Your water heater, heating system, chimney, and any appliances that burn gas, oil, or coal should be checked at least once per year by a professional.
 Also, double-check that your gas devices are vented correctly.
 Do not use a portable gas stove indoors and never burn charcoal inside your home.
 Portable generators should also never be used anywhere inside your home, according to the Portable Generator Manufacturers' Association.